mjb3/Discuit.jl/docs/src/examples.md

 # Discuit.jl examples

-The following examples provide a flavour of Discuit's core functionality.
-See the [Discuit.jl manual](@ref) for more detailed instructions.
+The following examples provide a flavour of package's core functionality.
+See the [Discuit.jl manual](@ref) for a description of the data types and functions in Discuit.

 ## Defining the model